 Let the roots sit in the root dip for several hours (ideally 24 hours).
 The mud must “stick” to the roots and coat them.

-Plant your plant with the certainty that its root development and settling in are almost guaranteed!
+You can be sure root development and settling in will succeed.
 Nothing to fret about!

 When to use root dip